EMBRYOPSIDA Pirani & Prado

 Synonymy: Pterisanthaceae J. Agardh

 Evolution: Divergence & Distribution.
-Fossil leaves assigned to Vitoideae are reported from the Late Cretaceous (see R. Burham's Fossil Record of Climbers for references), although wood (Wheeler & LaPasha 1994; Smith et al. 2012) and the distinctive seeds of the subfamily are usually found somewhat later.
+Fossil leaves assigned to Vitoideae are reported from the Late Cretaceous (see R. Burham's Fossil Record of Climbers for references), although wood and the distinctive seeds of the subfamily are usually found somewhat later (Wheeler & LaPasha 1994; Smith et al. 2012; Manchester et al. 2013: Deccan Traps; Rozefelds & Pace 2018; southern hemisphere).
 Seeds are quite common in Caenozoic deposits of both North America and Europe, and there are more than twelve seeds per berry in some of these fossils, which suggests a gynoecium unlike that of extant Vitoideae (Manchester & Chen 2009).
 Fossil woods also have unexpected character combinations (Wheeler & LaPasha 1994).
+A number of fossils were incorporated into a phylogeny of the family using quatitative morphometric data by Parkins-Fukuchi (2018), but the topology is very odd - partly a rooting problem?

-In drier parts of Africa there are a number of non-climbing species of Cissus s.l. with rather grotequely swollen stems (but with flaky bark); crassulacean acid metabolism has been reported from such species (Virzo do Santo & Bartoli 1996).
+In drier parts of Africa there are a number of non-climbing species of Cyphostemma with rather grotequely swollen stems (but with the flaky bark of the family); crassulacean acid metabolism has been reported from such species (Virzo do Santo & Bartoli 1996).

 Pollination Biology.
 The Malesian Pterisanthes (= Ampelocissus) has flattened red to purplish inflorescence axes on which the flowers and fruits are scattered.